Hellas Rally 2021 – 23-30 May 2021

 Riders must wear: Full Face Helmet, Chest protector, knee protectors, elbow protectors, gloves, Enduro Jacket, Boots, mask.

-SSV must comply to the FIM technical regulations for SSV class
+SSV must comply to the CE technical regulations for SSV vehicles

 They must also carry on them: